JetBrains/gradle-idea-ext-plugin/README.md

 ### How to apply

+Apply from Gradle plugin repository

+    plugins {
+      id "org.jetbrains.gradle.plugin.idea-ext" version "0.1"
+    }

-Drop resulting jar into root directory of a project and add following snippet to `build.grade`
+Or build and drop resulting jar into root directory of a project and add following snippet to `build.grade`

     buildscript {
       dependencies {